jmajzner26/game/LostHorizon/SETUP_GUIDE.md

 **Buildings not placing?**
 - Check BuildingPlacement is on GameManager or separate GameObject
 - Verify ground layer mask is set correctly
-- Ensure curing has required resources
+- Ensure player has required resources

 ---